Penjiboy/mp1-f16/README.md

 The [standard Java Queue](https://docs.oracle.com/javase/tutorial/collections/interfaces/queue.html) is an interface.
 This means that one can define an object reference to be of type `Queue` but one has to create an object of this type using a class or type that *implements* the `Queue` interface.

-For example, we could define `integerQ` like this
+For example, we could define `integerQueue` like this

 ```java
 Queue<Integer> integerQueue;